Feb 17 2014 (LU Mar 13 2017)

 When in 2005 Peter Morville published his second book, “Ambient Findability”, he was not only widening, if somehow diluting, the boundaries of information architecture, but he was also riding a long wave of crisis that would solidly hit the practice between 2005 and 2007, and that had to do with a loss of control, centrality, and certainty brought along by the coming of user-generated content.
 Morville’s ambivalent take on the main “offender”, tagging and folksonomies (Quintarelli, 2005; Vander Wal, 2007), is in plain sight all through the book.
 “Forget about ontologies and taxonomies.
 Folksonomies are the future.
 As David Weinberger puts it, ‘The old way creates a tree.
 The new rakes leaves together’”(Morville, 2005, p.
 139).
 Not only this reads as a backhanded insult (after all, what is the utility of a pile of leaves apart from calling to mind the proverbial haystack in which things get lost forever?), but Morville elaborates a few lines below that the “metaphor is perfect”, because leaves in a pile, “(t)hey rot”, and beautiful trees of all shapes and colors will feed on them and grow.
 He then concludes that when it comes to findability, which in the context of the book is often a placeholder for information architecture, “their inability to handle equivalence, hierarchy, and other semantic relationships causes them to fail miserably at any significant scale” (Morville, ibid., p.
 139).

 This was a view that many held within the community of practice, not just Morville.
-It was a view that was trying to conciliate the old ways with the new ways, but was unfortunately solidly rooted into the previous paradigm and as such, much like the architects Le Corbusier was addressing in the 1920s, totally incapable to see the direction this new wind was blowing.
+It was a view that was trying to conciliate the old ways with the new ways, but was unfortunately solidly rooted into the previous paradigm and as such it still left the community, much like the architects Le Corbusier was addressing in the 1920s, totally incapable to see the direction this new wind was blowing.

 From a cultural standpoint, the shift from postmodernism to pseudo-modernism involves a change in authorship and participation models in which much control is lost.
 For information architecture, still somewhat proceeding in a modernist framing of absolutes, this was an unexpected turn of events and a sore blow that shook quite a few walls.
 But if folksonomies were a prime manifestation of the crisis within the domain, they were also just a symptom of the larger condition that accompanied the paradigm shift.
 More radical changes were in store than free tagging.